eventql/eventql/doc/internals/architecture.md

 ##### Partition Replication and Lifecyle

-Each server, locally, rows an a map of server_id -> sequence pairs.
+Each server, locally, records an a map of server_id -> sequence pairs.
 In this map, it stores until which sequence ID it has replicated a given partition to a given server.
 Each partition is always notified of changes in the server list.